This, Not That — Are You Making These Common Church Website Image Mistakes?

 LPi • April 20, 2023

-At LPi, we work with churches across the USA to help them design and maintain their websites .
+At LPi, we work with Catholic churches across the USA to help them design and maintain their websites .
 In doing so, we’ve discovered how the inclusion of sub-par photography can significantly negatively impact a parish’s image/reputation when it’s used in their website design.
 To help you avoid this, we’ve collected the most common mistakes we encounter and also provide some alternatives to help you enhance your parish’s web presence.

 1. Photos of the parish building and grounds — Instead of making your hero image a photo of your parish building, feature photos of the people in your parish community.
 When people thinking about visiting your church navigate to your website to see what the church might be like, they will feel much more welcome and enthusiastic about visiting if they see images of people living their faith.
 Church websites who focus primarily on the building and pictures of empty sanctuaries miss out on the opportunity to showcase the same beautiful spaces, but with members of the parish included in the photo.
 Remember, your parish is the people, not the building.
 Making sure to include community members in your building and sanctuary photos will foster that sense of a community when people visit your site.